jpegleg/enchantress/README.md

 ## Usage patterns

 Becaue there can only be one `enchantress.toml` in the working directory, when working with multiple files we might either change directories or move the enchantress.toml files that are created to other names.

+GCM mode (options starting with -g) have increase security measures but requires more system resources and is slower than pure CTR mode.
+If encrypted with GCM mode, the decryptin needs to use the corresponding GCM mode decryption.

+We'll use "pure" CTR mode in the examples, but they all work the same way with GCM mode.

 Here is an example of creating directories and then moving into them to encrypt each file.
 In this example we also validate that the decryption is working before removing the plaintext.